 When combining breastfeeding with pumping, it’s best to breastfeed first, pump second.
 This ensures your baby gets all the milk they need during their first feed, and you’ll have plenty of time for your breasts to refill before the next feed.
 Your exact breastfeeding vs pumping schedule will depend on a number of factors — such as how much milk your baby needs — but it’s best to try to stick roughly to the same schedule each day.

 For Hannah, she decided to only do bottles at night so she could get the maximum amount of rest and allow her husband to bottle feed the baby at night.
 Her rough schedule boiled down to:

-- Bottles at night using expressed breast milk.
+Bottles at night using expressed breast milk.

-Breastfeed in the morning and pump the other breast — “I ended up with mastitis a few times, so I was super diligent about relief for both breasts,” she adds.
+Breastfeed in the morning while pumping the other breast — “I ended up with mastitis a few times, so I was super diligent about relief for both breasts,” she adds.
 “I did not mess around, that was so painful.”

-Breastfeed and pump through the day
+Breastfeed and pump through the day.

 Combination feeding with formula and breastfeeding

 Emily, a mother of two and teacher from western Massachusetts, notes that she chose to combo feed because her newborns struggled to take adequate milk from the breast and weren’t gaining weight sufficiently.
 For each child, she ended up doing a combination of milk directly from the breast, expressed milk from the bottle, and formula milk.